ncallaway/tstsrl/README.md

 There is a convenience script that automates the following steps called doit.
 To perform a build for a given platform simply run `./doit [platform]`, or `./doit [platform] run`.

+For Windows builds, vcvars32.bat must be in your path.

 Examples:
     ./doit l run # Build and run the linux version